aserdevyt/aserdevyt/README.md

 I'm a Linux nerd 🐧, tech enthusiast 💻, and YouTube creator 🎥.

 ## Skills
-- Arch Linux / Hyprland wizard 🪄
+- use of unix based operation system "Linux"
 - Zsh & Bash scripting
-- FOSS fanatic
+- some C

 ## Connect with me
 [website](https://aserdevyt.github.io/)